 How an Experienced Child Injury Lawyer Can Help

 Of course, the first thing any parent should do when their child gets hurt is to seek immediate and appropriate medical attention.
-In that moment, nothing is more important.
+At that moment, nothing is more important.

-Once your child’s health has stabilized, consult with the experienced Florida child injury attorneys at Dolman Law Group and Sibley Dolman.
+Once your child’s health has stabilized, consult with the experienced Florida child injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
 As we said, not every childhood injury involves someone else’s wrongdoing.
-But a quick, free, confidential, no-obligation consultation with a member of our teams can give you a rough sense of whether an adult or organization may have legal liability to your child and your family.
+But a quick, free, confidential, no-obligation consultation with a member of our teams can give you a rough sense of whether an adult or organization may have a legal liability to your child and your family.

 If an attorney advises you that you may have a legal claim, it will most likely be because someone’s engaged in careless or reckless conduct, or otherwise failed to take reasonable steps to keep your child safe.
 For example, that might be the case if the owner of a backyard pool failed to keep a fence around it and allowed neighborhood kids to swim there unsupervised.
 It might be the case if the manufacturer of a helmet your child wore sold you a defective product that did not function as intended to keep your child’s head and brain safe.
 Or it could be the case if your child spent time at a home where an adult failed to store firearms properly.

-Whatever the circumstances, if the lawyers of Dolman Law Group and Sibley Dolman believe you have a viable claim, then they will tell you so.
+Whatever the circumstances, if the lawyers of Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman believe you have a viable claim, then they will tell you so.
 When a client decides to proceed with us as their attorneys, our team works with laser focus to ensure the person or company who harmed our client’s child is held accountable.
 That often involves negotiating with insurance companies, but it may also involve going to trial to argue our client’s case to a judge and jury.
 However a case unfolds, we take the utmost care to keep our clients informed and in control.

 Your Florida Child Injury Attorneys

 If your child has sustained a severe injury, seek experienced, compassionate legal help as soon as possible.
 We have offices on both Florida coasts if you’d like to meet with us in person.
 Or you can call us at 833-552-7274 (833-55-CRASH) or visit us online to connect with a Florida child injury attorney.
-Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers have offices across both Florida coasts.
+Sibley Dolman Gipe Accident Injury Lawyers, PA Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers have offices across both Florida coasts.

 800 N Belcher Rd